zanemountcastle/Bitcoin-Insurance/README.md

-This is a side project based upon a paper written by Dan Mountcastle.
+This project is a collaboration with Dan Mountcastle.

 The paper develops a technique for pricing insurance for Bitcoins.
 In order to maximize the potential for the cryptocurrency in developing countries, a technique must be developed that protects individuals from the volatility of the cryptocurrency.
 This major disadvantage of Bitcoin prohibits impoverished individuals from investing heavily.